Android Application Integration¶

 Initialization Instructions¶

-For a minimal initialization example, read Quick Start.
+For the minimal initialization example, please read Quick Start.

-For a complete explanation of FTSDKConfig parameters, read SDK Initialization.
+For complete FTSDKConfig parameter explanations, please read SDK Initialization.

 Detailed Configuration Entries¶